West Burton power stations: Civil works

 The design of the prototype indoor 400 kV switch house was arrived at by close liaison between electrical and civil engineers before full details of plant and equipment were known.
 The structural frames are at 21.3 m centres, each frame consisting of five continuous portals, each 23.3 m wide with a 7.9 m cantilever at each end.
 The inner portals take the busbars and the two outer portals the breakers.
 The cantilever gives space for the through bushings and isolators.

 There are nine 21.3 m structural bays in the length of the Switch House, making the building 195 × 132.5 m.
 The site area is approximately 5.26 ha, of which the switch house takes up 2.42 ha.
-The total weight of the steelwork is about 2,540 tonnes (2,500 tons).
+The total weight of the steelwork is about 2,540 tonnes.